-The Group considers these and many related materials simultaneously as carriers of text, archaeological artefacts, works of art, layers of history, and monuments of culture.
+The Research Group considers these and many related materials simultaneously as carriers of text, archaeological artefacts, works of art, layers of history, and monuments of culture.
 The Group seeks to examine, record, and analyze the evidence of these witnesses of history, life, thought, art, and culture, and to set their testimony in context.
 It also works to educate others in its methods and its results.
 It offers a concerted, informed response to the complex challenges of preserving, transmitting, and understanding the legacy of the past.
 By such means we seek better to understand the present and to help prepare for the future, above all a future worth having.

 Our interests embrace many materials and fields of study, ranging from book culture, book history, library history, art history, palaeography, textual transmission, and linguistics, to archival studies, conservation, archaeology, and forensics.
-Although our individual experiences and forms of expertise perforce differ, we believe that we all might be equal in the quest for truth, and so benefit from fostering constructive discourse and feedback across disciplines, regions, and generations, with the aim of strengthening or refining knowledge overall.
+Although our individual experiences and forms of expertise perforce differ (for example through the pre-determined conditions of birth order), we believe that we all might be equal in the quest for truth, and so we might all, hopefully, benefit from fostering constructive discourse and feedback across disciplines, regions, and generations, with the aim of strengthening and refining knowledge overall.

 Welcome to Our Website

 We invite you to join our activities, order a copy of our Bulletin ShelfLife and the Illustrated Catalogue (see below), and become a Sponsor or Donor of our work and mission.
 Contributions and Donations — both in funds and in kind — enable our activities to continue.
 The Research Group is a recognized Section 501(c)(3) nonprofit educational organization in the form of a corporation, devoted to lectures, discussions, and other forms of publications.
 Donations to its mission may thus be tax-deductible.